MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/understand-use-cases.md

 #### Messaging extensions

-With [messaging extensions](../../messaging-extensions/what-are-messaging-extensions.md), you can quickly share external information in a conversation.
+With [messaging extensions](../../messaging-extensions/what-are-messaging-extensions.md), you can search and share external information.
 You also can act on a message, such as creating a help ticket based on the content of a channel post.

    :::column-end:::